-The continued and greater distribution of vaccines is good news, for sure.
-However, vaccination acceptance has still not reached levels necessary for “herd immunity.”
-That will take more months and much more acceptance by the general public.
+Vaccination acceptance has still not reached levels necessary for “herd immunity.”
+That will take much more acceptance by the general public.
 Simply put, there is still a way to go.
 So, the best approach is to get vaccinated AND avoid being exposed to this virus.
 As a common-sense reminder, CDC always recommends everyday actions to help prevent the spread of any respiratory disease such as COVID-19.
 Those actions include:

 - Wear a face mask –even if vaccinated– when indoors in a public place (more on face masks below in this list)

 - Avoid close contact with people who are sick